"It's hard for me to believe that a human being could have done what I've done, but I know that I did it."

 A search of the apartment found four severed heads in the kitchen, and a total of seven skulls, many of them painted.
 Inside the fridge, they found numerous body parts as well as two human hearts.
 It was one of the grisliest crime scenes in recent history.

 Dahmer was brought into the station where he quickly admitted to all 17 of his murders.
 Likewise, at trial, he pled guilty to 15 of the charges and was given a mandatory sentence of life imprisonment plus 70 years.
-He would spend the next three years imprisoned at Wisconsin’s Columbia Correctional Institution, where he would be interviewed by the media multiple times.
+He would spend the next three years imprisoned at Wisconsin’s Columbia Correctional Institution, where he would be interviewed by the media multiple times and become known as one of the worst serial killers in history.

 During his time in prison, Dahmer would have constant thoughts of suicide — but he would never get the chance.
 On November 28, 1994, a fellow inmate and convicted murderer, Christopher Scarver, beat Dahmer to death with a metal bar in the prison bathroom.